 Nothing quite creates the “wow effect” in a garden like Lupines.
-The Westcountry Series varieties are a truly remarkable group featuring distinct, never seen before colors.
-They thrive especially well in well-drained, slightly acid soils of the Pacific Northwest, Colorado and other mountainous regions of the US where days are sunny and warm, but nights are cool.
+The Lupinus Westcountry Series varieties are a truly remarkable group featuring distinct, never seen before colors.
+They thrive especially well in well-drained, slightly acid soils of the Pacific Northwest.
+Similarly, they prosper in mountainous regions of the US where days are sunny and warm, but nights are cool.
 In warmer, more humid southern regions, plants do best as showy container plants for garden accents.
 Comes to Must Have Perennials from Sarah Conibear, Westcountry Nurseries, United Kingdom.
 Read her story on the history of development of these stately flowers in the May 2018 issue of The English Garden magazine.

 *Editorial Note: In North America, the common name is spelled “Lupine”, whereas in the United Kingdom and Europe, it is spelled “Lupin”.
 However both spellings are pronounced the same: “LOO-pin”.